leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: World of Warcraft
 * Medium: Text
-* Annotation process: 3 human experts for each post; only cases with 2/3 or 3/3 agreement are included
-* Annotation agreement: 0.51 Fleiss Kappa - only calculated on posts which at least one annotator annotated as offensive
 * Reference: Bretschneider, U. and Peters, R., 2016.
 Detecting Cyberbullying in Online Communities.
 Research Papers, 61.